I Think I Have a Sick Bearded Dragon, What Can I Do?

 Or check for a good Facebook Group relating to Bearded Dragons, or a good forum for Bearded Dragon Owners to ask for advice.
-Be warned though when asking in these groups for advice – the advice you’re given will be general in nature and you should consider seeking specialist help from your reptile vet.
+You’ll still want to consult a qualified vet though as the advice you’re given will be general in nature.
+But a forum or Facebook group can give you some tips in the meantime.

 Common Bearded Dragon Diseases

-This is where your Beardie has ingested something that it can’t digest, such as sand from the vivarium, if your substrate is sand or soil or if you feed too many hard-shelled foods such as crickets or mealworms.
-The hard exoskeleton of the insects are much more difficult for beardie to digest and end up building up in the intestinal tract and causing an impaction.
+This is where your bearded dragon has ingested something that it can’t digest.
+This could be sand from the vivarium, if your substrate is sand or soil.
+Or it could be because you feed too many hard-shelled foods such as crickets or mealworms.
+The hard exoskeleton of these insects are much more difficult for bearded dragons to digest and end up building up in the gut and causing impaction.

-It can also happen if your Beardie can’t digest food because it’s not warm enough or is becoming dehydrated.
+It can also happen if your bearded dragon can’t digest food because it’s not warm enough or is becoming dehydrated.